kai687/sphinxawesome-theme/README.rst

    html_theme_options = {"nav_include_hidden": True}

-Including ``:hidden:`` in a toctree directive makes Sphinx include the documents, but not print the list of links to the documents.
-This can be useful if a theme (such as this theme) has a separate navigation menu. ``nav_include_hidden=True`` prints all links in the navigatio menu.
+Including ``:hidden:`` in a toctree directive makes Sphinx include the documents, but not print the list of links to the documents on the current page.
+This is useful when navigation links are shown elsewhere, for example in a menu on the left side.
+The default is ``nav_include_hidden=False`` in order to be compatible with other themes.

 -----------
 Limitations
 -----------

-I created this theme with manually written "prose" documentation in mind.
-There are no styles provided for API documentation yet.
-There may be styles missing for some roles or directives that I am not typically using.
-This version of the theme only really supports English as a language.
+This theme is designed to be simple.
+Some features are not (or not yet) available.

+- Zero customizability
+- API documentation has not been tested.
+Some styles are missing.
+- Not all docutils/Sphinx roles have styles.
+There are a lot of them.
+- Internationalization was neglected.

 .. include-until-here